Monocyte572/pdb_to_pdbqt/README.md

 # pdb_to_pdbqt
- download and prepare a pdb file for docking wth Vina-flavoured algorithms not to use for autock tool - it could be crushed
+ download and prepare a pdb file for docking wth Vina-flavoured algorithm

+ not to use for autock tool - it could be crushed

 # run notebook